Sintered filters are better for high-pressure applications because they combine high mechanical strength,

 Many conventional filters lose filtration precision when pressure changes deform the filter media.

-Sintered filters maintain a more stable micron rating because the pore structure is permanently formed during manufacturing.
+Sintered filters maintain a more stable micron rating because the pore structure is permanently

 | Feature | Sintered Filter Advantage |